kit-data-manager/SEM-Mapping-Tool/README.md

 * Simply replace the path assigned to `imgDir` with the path of the folder containing the SEM TIFF images whose metadata is to be extracted.
 Similarly replace the path `resultsPath` with the folder where you want the JSON metadata documents to be saved.

 The map containing the terms in the metadata of the TIFF image and the terms in the schema, is stored under `myMap`.

-* Now run the `working_example.ipynb` jupyter notebook from the beginning.
-At the end, after running the last code block, the results will be stored under the path given under `resultspath`.

 ## The details